-The length of suspensions beyond the minimum for any violations of the Code of Conduct shall be determined by the superintendent.
+The length of suspensions beyond the maximum for any violations of the Code of Conduct shall be determined by the superintendent.
 Disciplinary measures shall be appropriate to the seriousness of the offense and, where applicable, to the previous disciplinary record of the student.

-Section (g) on page (6) shall encumber the Gun-Free Schools Law.
 In accordance with the Gun-Free Schools Law (20 U.S.C.A.
 3351), the Gun-Free Schools Act of 1994 (20 U.S.C.A.
 8921), New York State Education Law 3214 (3), and this Board policy, the punishment for violation of Section (g) shall be a suspension from attendance upon instruction for a period of not less than one calendar year, unless the superintendent shall determine to modify such punishment.
 The superintendent's determination shall be on a case-by-case basis.

-The term "firearm" as used in Section (g) is defined in 18 U.S.C.A.
+The term "firearm" as used in Section (G)is defined in 18 U.S.C.A.
 921 (3) and shall include any dangerous instrument, including a starter gun, which will or is designed to or may readily be converted to expel a projectile by the action of an explosive; the frame or receiver of any such dangerous instrument; any firearm muffler or firearm silencer; or any destructive device.
 The term "destructive device" means any explosive, incendiary, or poison gas, bomb, grenade, rocket having a propellant charge of more than four ounces, missile having an explosive or incendiary charge or more than one-quarter ounce, mine or and device similar to any of those devices already described in the paragraph.
 Except that "destructive device" shall not mean any device not designed or redesigned for use as a dangerous instrument.